open-data/oc_search/docs/Custom_searches.md

 ### 3.2.
 Add New Fields to the Search ###

+After creating a Search record, the next step is to add Fields to the Search.
 Field components describe the individual fields that make up the records that are being loaded into Search.

-Each field is associated with a specific Search instance.
+Each field is associated with a single specific Search instance.
 The Field Record UI groups all of its composing fields into five tabs.

 #### 3.2.1 General Tab ####